contentful/b2b-demo/README.md

 contentful space import --space-id={{SPACE_ID}} --environment-id=master --content-file=seed-content.json
 ```

-This creates one Experience 'Landing page' and one Content Type 'Promotion' with an entry 'Visually assemble intelligent experiences at scale.'
-Double check that preview is configured for the Landing page at the URL `http://localhost:3000/{entry.fields.slug}`
+This creates fifteen Content Types, one Experience 'Landing Page', sixteen experience components, six experience elements, and eight experience patterns along with the content and assets used across twelve experiences (pages).
+Additionally, this creates a services folder with service clients for both Contentful and SAP and a mocks folder with mock quotes, orders, tickets, and users data.
+Double check that preview is configured for the Landing page at the URL `http://localhost:3000/`

 ## Demo